-After a friendly greeting from the owners, the first thing we noticed was how bright the white walls and open rooms made Acocote Eco Inn look, both inside and out.
+After a friendly greeting from the owner, the first thing we noticed was how bright the white walls and open rooms made Acocote Eco Inn look, both inside and out.
 The apartment suites were cheerful with sunlight and had a wide view of the beach through the double patio doors.

 Essential Highlights of Acocote Eco Inn